ByronKrauskopf/Pewlett_Hackard_Analysis/README.md

 ![Total Retiring](./Data/total_retiring.png)

 Based on the current criteria for the mentorship program, birth dates between Jan 1 and Dec 31 1965, there are 1,549 employees eligible to participate.
-When breaking down the eligible candidates by current job title it is clear that there will be more than enough retiring employees act as mentors.
+When breaking down the eligible candidates by current job title it is clear that there will be more than enough retiring employees to act as mentors for each job title.

 ![Mentorship by Title](./Data/mentorship_titles.png)